BeepBoopBit/rust-learning-rocket/notes/0_introduction.md

 Now try to first go to `/resource/<id>` then go to `/user` and vice versa.
 You'll see how amazing it is.

+#### Types of Cookies

+It would be helpful for you to know about 2 types of important cookie.

+- Session
+  - Stay for as long as the tab is alive
+- Persistent
+  - Stay until the end of the browser's life.